 Downton Abbey fans looking to add a little bit of Downton to their holiday meal might wish to browse these suggestions to change things a bit, include new traditions, and make your holiday a little more healthy.

 I have a number of “traditional” Thanksgiving” recipes which you can quickly find here in one click, but there are other dishes that will suit your holiday entertaining.
-Some dishes have the distinction as having been served on the ill-fated Titanic, which can make it quite the conversation starter (or move the topic away from politics, religion).
+Some dishes have the distinction of being served on the ill-fated Titanic, which can make it quite the conversation starter (or move the topic away from politics and religion).

 - Breakfast/Brunch: Some great breakfast foods to fuel your Black Friday shopping, some you can cram in your pockets and eat inline: